The friction or rubbing of two materials in contact with each other. Can cause a wearing away/wearing down of fibres/materials.

 - Fit Form

 An industrial tool representing a human body standard that is intended to be used as the primary common method for garment evaluation throughout the sampling and manufacturing process.
-Synonym for mannequin, dummy.
+Synonym for mannequin, dummy or dress form.

 - Fit Form Evaluation